DarkEnergyProcessor/NPPS4/README.md

 Requirements
 -----

-Codes are tested on Python 3.10, but should work on any later Python versions.
+Codes are tested on Python 3.12.
+Older Python version may work but no guarantees.
+To contribute, Python 3.12 is required.

 Install
 ----

+1. Install Python 3.12 or later.
-1. Create virtual environment.
+2. Create virtual environment.
-2. Activate it.
+3. Activate it.
-3. `pip install -r requirements.txt`
+4. `pip install -r requirements.txt`

 Starting Up
 -----